anirvan/yahoo-group-archive-tools/README.md

 Significant changes:

+* 2020-02-11: One more strategy to turn ornery emails into PDF
 * 2020-01-23: Fixes bug in some emails with X-eGroups-Approved-By: header
 * 2020-01-21: Fixes bug where PDF Date/Subject sometimes listed as 'ARRAY'
 * 2020-01-14: Uses qpdf to create combined PDFs for lists with many emails